spryker/spryker-docs/docs/pbc/all/carrier-management/manage-via-glue-api/retrieve-shipments-in-orders.md

 template: glue-api-storefront-guide-template
 ---

 This document describes how to retrieve shipments in orders.
-For full information on the endpoint, see [Retrieve orders](/docs/scos/dev/glue-api-guides/{{site.version}}/retrieving-orders.html)
+For full information about the endpoint, see [Retrieve orders](/docs/scos/dev/glue-api-guides/{{site.version}}/retrieving-orders.html)

 ## Installation